Project

 Command-line interface

-The main motivation of Yopass is to make it easy for everyone to share secrets easily and quickly via a simple web interface.
-Nevertheless, a command-line interface is provided as well to support use cases where the output of a program needs to be shared.
+The main motivation of Yopass is to make it easy for everyone to share secrets quickly via a simple web interface.
+A command-line interface is also provided to support use cases where program output needs to be shared.

 $ yopass --help